 We are asking for donations of the following non-perishable foods that need replenishing:

-Peanut butter, jelly, canned tuna fish and chicken, fruit, powdered milk, mayonnaise, cake mixes and frosting, cookies and canned soups.
+Peanut butter, jelly, canned tuna fish and chicken, canned fruit, powdered milk, apple juice, tissues, hand soaps, deodorant, shampoo and conditioner, and canned soups.

 The House that Faith Built